When Does Fleet Insurance Make Sense for Your Business?

 |---|---|---|---|

-Progressive Commercial consistently earns top marks for small business fleet policies — offering flexible coverage for cars, vans, and trucks with a strong digital platform for managing your policy online, and rates approximately 7% below competitors.
-The Hartford is the go-to if you want hands-on fleet support, dedicated specialists, and their specialized FleetAhead program.
-Acuity is a rising contender in the Midwest, earning a 96% claims satisfaction rate.
-For newer businesses without a fleet track record, NEXT Insurance and biBERK offer accessible, affordable entry-level commercial policies online.
+Progressive Commercial consistently earns top marks for small business fleet policies — offering flexible coverage for cars, vans, and trucks with a strong digital platform for managing your policy online.
+The Hartford is the go-to if you want hands-on fleet support with dedicated specialists and their FleetAhead risk management program.
+Travelers brings exceptional financial stability as one of the largest commercial auto writers in the country.
+For newer businesses without a fleet track record, biBERK offers accessible, affordable entry-level commercial policies online with quick digital quotes and instant certificates of insurance.

-If you're also managing personal vehicles alongside company vehicles, our guide on multi-car insurance discounts covers how bundling strategies apply across both personal and commercial lines.
+If you're managing personal vehicles alongside company vehicles, our guide on multi-car insurance discounts covers how bundling strategies apply across both personal and commercial lines.
 You can also review our commercial auto insurance guide for a full breakdown of coverage options for small businesses.
+For a closer look at when personal use requires a commercial policy, see our business car insurance guide.

 Frequently Asked Questions